Jaimilit/CrossFit/README.md

 ![Definition](assets/images/definition.png)

 The second section is an explanation of an important concept to understand - WOD.
-It is essential in CrossFit to understand what this means, as this is the basis of all workouts that one will excute.
+It is essential in CrossFit to understand what this means, as this is the basis of all workouts that one will execute.
 The image here is of a women doing a back squat to help show excersises that are commonly part of WODs.

 ![wod_section](assets/images/wod_section.png)